Pioneer-Valley-Housing-Coop/docs/one-pager.md

 # Pioneer Valley Housing Co-op Launch!

 Are you in housing that is more than just a place to live?
 Perhaps a home?
 We are forming a group equity housing co-op to collectively invest in ourselves, our community, and the environment.
-We are currently looking for land access either by donation, agreement, or sale with the possibility of the landowner continuing occupancy.
-We would love to connect with like-minded people and organizations.

 **Safe and Pleasant:** We aim to support community and resident wellbeing through balancing independence and interdependence.
 * *Community*